tytydraco/yessleep/out/Dont_open_your_eyes_Part_2.md

 I haven’t remembered that day in so many years.
 I felt it then, as I do now.
 That hungry presence.
 Ashley and I were not alone in the room when she died, and I’m not alone in this room now.

 I can’t fight sleep much longer.
 I need to wake up one last time.
-I need to finish this story.
+I need to finish this.